netenglabs/suzieq/docs/developer/updating_test_data.md

 git rm -rf tests/data/nxos/parquet-out mkdir tests/data/nxos
 ```
-copy the generated data to tests/data/nxos/parquet-out
+copy the generated data to tests/data/nxos/parquet-out, or whatever os you are changing

 then add it to git
 ```bash